 Strong leadership skills and the ability to work well with others

-Working knowledge of PSM
+Knowledge of PSM

-Working knowledge of safe work practices in an industrial setting
+Knowledge of safe work practices in an industrial setting

 Strong interpersonal skills to facilitate work with both hourly and salaried employees